MarlBurroW/rust-commander/README.md

 * `bot`
   * `api_token`: The API token of your SlackBot (you need to add a **Bots** integration in your app directory)
   * `name`: The display name of the bot (This overrides the name defined from slack)
+* `display_nickname`: Display your Slack nickname when you send a message to your Rust server
+* `display_source`: Display "From Slack" when you send a message to your Rust server
 * `interactions`: Interactions are how RustCommander interact with your slack/discord channels and your Rust server.
 You can create as many interactions as you need.
 There are some default interactions defined in the default configuration files, but be free to remove it and replace with your owns.
 All interactions types are described later.
   * `type`: The type of the interaction
   * `channel`: The targeted Slack channel.